Cycling Knee Pain – A Cheap but Very Effective Cure!

 And as a result of all these remedies and therapies … absolutely nothing happened.

 The cycling knee pain remained, and I continued to be terrified that as age advanced on me, my knees would betray me completely and cycling would be pushed away into a sad, dark corner of might-have-been’s and used-to-be’s.
-It helped that one of my bikes is an electric bike, and to this day I use this as needed to cycle every day without putting too much pressure on my knees.
+It helped that one of my bikes is an electric bike, and to this day I use this as needed to cycle on bad-knee days.

 After about another year of this blatant (and expensive) stupidity, I finally caved and decided to try the insane and very messy suggestion.
 One evening, scarcely able to walk, but about to go off and cycle hundreds of miles in Montréal, I was desperate enough to actually try her suggested cure for my cycling knee pain.

 This is what I did: I bought a bottle of castor oil for $3.95 (including tax).
 I pulled my moth-eaten $20 heating pad out of the dusty recesses of the bathroom cabinet (the thing that Maggie refers to as the “old-lady pad”).
+Mine is much like the one above, only tattier.
 Then I smeared castor oil on my knee, put a kitchen tea towel on top of that, covered that with a plastic shopping bag, and topped it all off with the heating bag.
 Very attractive.
 (Fortunately, I have a leather couch, so no great harm was done to innocent furniture.)

 I left it on my right knee for 15 minutes, and then switched to my left knee.
 It was oddly soothing, considering that I have always been taught that inflammation needs cold, not heat.
 Then I put the whole messy heap away, shaking my head at my own desperation.